 From Our Blog:

 ACHI President and CEO Dr. Joe Thompson discusses the epidemic of teen vaping in Arkansas with host Zach Parker on ‘The Ghidotti Podcast.”

 Every week, the CDC updates its website with the latest vaping outbreak information.

 - As of Feb 18, 2020, 2,807 lung injury cases associated with e-cigarette use, or vaping, have been reported.

 - 68 deaths have been confirmed in 29 states and the District of Columbia (the median age of deceased patients was 49 years; ages ranged from 15‒75 years).

 - To date, national and state data suggest that products containing THC, particularly those obtained off the street or from other informal sources, are linked to most, but not all, of the cases and play a major role in the outbreak.

 - Recent CDC laboratory testing of fluid collected from the lungs of 51 patients with vaping-related illnesses, submitted from 16 states, found vitamin E acetate in 48 samples.
 Vitamin E acetate is used as an additive in the production of some THC-containing e-cigarette, or vaping, products.

-A new study, coupled with previous state-based evidence, strengthens the association between lung injury cases associated with e-cigarette use and the use of THC-containing e-cigarette, or vaping, products obtained from informal sources.
+A recent study, coupled with previous state-based evidence, strengthened the association between lung injury cases associated with e-cigarette use and the use of THC-containing e-cigarette, or vaping, products obtained from informal sources.

 - Among patients for whom data on substance use is available: